Elixir-journey/elixir-kickoff/README.md

 mix run --no-halt
 ```

+#### Customization and Configuration

+The Dev Container uses a pre-built Docker image for faster setup and consistent environments across all sessions.
+The image is hosted on GitHub Container Registry at [ghcr.io/elixir-journey/elixir-kickoff:latest](https://github.com/orgs/Elixir-journey/packages/container/package/elixir-kickoff).

+Extensions: The following VS Code extensions are automatically installed:
+- Elixir Language Server (Elixir LS)
+- Docker
+- GitLens
+- Spell Checker
+- Prettier (for code formatting)
+- Material Icon Theme

+You can modify the .devcontainer/devcontainer.json file to add extensions or dependencies.

 ### Running without devcontainers
-If you’re not using devcontainers, you’ll need to have [Elixir and Erlang installed locally](https://elixir-lang.org/install.html).
+If you’re not using devcontainers, you must have [Elixir and Erlang installed locally](https://elixir-lang.org/install.html).
 After installation, follow the same setup steps as above to fetch dependencies and start the application.

 ### Using Docker